 The Aluminium sheeting used in Dibond means the material is more expensive, but this makes the boards very strong.
 It is also highly resistant to weather and corrosion.

 A unique feature of Dibond is that as well as being able to be bent to angles like Foamex can, it is also able to be rolled to produce curves to add to its appearance.
+This capability and the flexibility it allows in design, draws people to foamex printed signs.

 If a premium finish to the sign is paramount, Dibond will give you the best possible look.